RubenAAA/best_hedge/README.md

 3) your selected hedges along with the number of shares of each

-The python code Requires the pandas, riskfolio, and matplotlib modules.
+The python code requires the pandas, riskfolio, and matplotlib modules.